 Henrich is keen to make the idea of psychology central to history and social evolution.
 He seeks to go beyond the idea that, for example, geography determines how wealth in the world has changed over time.

 He discusses at length different types of social structures, and how the societies most impacted by the Catholic church in the middle ages have changed a lot from other, more typical, social structures.
 Various western societies were changed to revolve more around church rules which, he argues, impacted the societies’ evolution and success.

 It is hard to decouple psychology from society which both gives a reason for Henrich’s work but also creates challenges.
 There is just so much going on in his theory.
 (I appreciate the ambition).
 Still the idea of ‘a culture’ or ‘a society’ is central to such discussions but these terms are not especially well-defined.
 (I do not mean this as a strong criticism, how could they be defined with any great precision?)
 This always leaves me with some discomfort as how we define a culture seems to be an expression of power.

 To see what I mean consider this.
-Can a woman who is murdered for not marrying who she was “supposed to” marry be said to have truly bought into her culture?
-She, rightly, did not approve of the cultural norm that she will be told who to marry.
+Can a woman whose choices are constrained be said to have truly bought into her culture?
+She, rightly, did not approve of the cultural norm that she should stay at home.
 Her psychology was not aligned with the ‘rules of her society’.
 What is the culture therefore?
 What everyone wants?
 No, obviously not.
 So is it what some people want?
-Who’s values is culture an expression of?
+Whose values is culture an expression of?
 Even in a democracy that is a challenging idea to comprehend.
 How does psychology relate to what people actually do when they aren’t free to do what they want to do?
 Is psychology, is culture then what people with the biggest sticks say it is?